kshedden/case_studies/methods/survival.md

 be shown that $E[u|x]$ can be interpreted as the probability of surviving to time $t$ when the covariates are equal to $x$.
-Pseudo-observations conditional variances, ${\rm var}[u|x]$, are generally not constant in $x$ (i.e. there is heteroscedasticity), so typically these regressions are fit with robust regression techniques such as using the Huber-White type of inference.
+Pseudo-observations conditional variances, ${\rm var}[u|x]$, are generally not constant in $x$ (i.e. there is heteroscedasticity), so typically regressions involving pseudo-observations are fit with robust regression techniques such as using the Huber-White type of inference.